DanieleOttaviano/jailhouse/Documentation/omnivisor.md

 0       ZynqMP-KV260            running           0-3                     0-2
 ```

-To test a cell on a remote core, you can use the traditional jailhouse command.
-In case of the Cortex-R you need to manually load part of the binary in the TCM:
+To test a cell on a remote core, use the traditional Jailhouse command.
+For the Cortex-R, manually load part of the binary into the TCM:

 ```sh
 jailhouse cell create ${JAILHOUSE_DIR}/configs/arm64/zynqmp-kv260-RPU-inmate-demo.cell